 If we or any individual employed or engaged by us (“Appointee”) accepts your instructions to act as a director or secretary of your company, it will be on the basis that you grant the Appointee a complete indemnity and hold the Appointee harmless against any costs claims expenses or fees which may be claimed or made against the Appointee where they have acted in accordance with your instructions.
 Nothing in this paragraph shall limit or exclude liability beyond what is permitted by appropriate law and any indemnity granted to an Appointee shall only be as wide as is permitted by the Companies Act 2006.
 You will ensure that appropriate Directors’ and Officers’ Insurance is available to protect the Appointee, both while they act as director or secretary and for the period of six years following the termination of their appointment.

-You undertake to cause proper accounting and other records for the Company to be kept and to file or cause to be filed all HM Revenue & Customs returns and all papers and documents which are required by law to be filed with any authority.
-You will also ensure that all such accounting and other records, HM Revenue & Customs returns and other papers and documents are true and correct and that all tax payable by the Company is duly paid.
-You further undertake that you will provide, and will use your best endeavours to ensure any third parties including (but without limitation) the company’s auditors (where appointed) provide, complete, accurate and timely information and documentation sufficient to enable us to fulfil our obligations as company secretary.
+You undertake to cause proper accounting and other records for the company that the Appointee is an officer of, to be kept and to file or cause to be filed all HM Revenue & Customs returns and all papers and documents which are required by law to be filed with any authority.
+You will also ensure that all such accounting and other records, HM Revenue & Customs returns and other papers and documents are true and correct and that all tax payable by such company is duly paid.
+You further undertake that you will provide, and will use your best endeavours to ensure any third parties including (but without limitation) the company’s auditors (where appointed) provide, complete, accurate and timely information and documentation sufficient to enable us to fulfil our obligations as a director and/or company secretary.

 You agree to indemnify us immediately upon first written demand from and against all liabilities, obligations, losses, damages, suits, costs, charges and expenses whatsoever and howsoever arising in relation to or resulting from the performance of our duties as company secretary or otherwise in connection with this agreement.
 We will not be liable, and you will have no right of action against us, for any failure to perform in the manner described above, or any delay in so performing, any of such duties, except where such failure of delay is due to our negligence or wilful default.
 Furthermore you agree that we will not be obliged to make any inquiry as to the justification, validity or correctness of any notice, instruction or direction received (or purporting to be received) from you as to the authority of any such person signing (or purporting to sign) such notice or giving (or purporting to give) such instruction or direction.
 The provisions of this paragraph will survive the termination of this agreement.